Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == E.1: Glitched Runs
 E.1.1) Glitched runs must perform at least one glitch during the run that is disallowed in glitchless runs.
 - E.1.1.a) Clarification: Runs without an internal/external split classification may choose to Save and Quit/crash the game or refrain from doing so.
-E.1.2) The FastReset quit button (menu.quitWorld) must not be used during the run.
-- E.1.2.a) If menu.quitWorld is used during the run, it may still be verified if it is determined to not affect the run (at the discretion of verifiers).
 E.1.3) If you use Task Manager or another program which forcefully closes the game, you should include a video of this during the run.\
 E.1.4) External Arbitrary Code Execution (ACE) must not be used.
 - E.1.4.a) Example: Log4j exploit